Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Bank statements are NOT income

-Applicant’s experience
+Applicant experience

 Education and qualification

-What confirms qualification
+What proves qualification

-• Contracts and certificates of completed work
+• Contracts and completion certificates

 These are the main documents for the consulate — they serve as official confirmation